rmonzon/web-calculator/README.md

-# Simple web calculator for educational purposes
+# Simple calculator web app

 This educational project is a simple web calculator to perform simple math operations.